 2) The Concierge Collection

 Hotels included in this collection aim to provide an unparalleled vacation experience.
 Most of the hotels are in the States, although this collection also includes the Royal Garden Hotel in London, England.
-The Regency in New York, the Fairmont in San Francisco, the Whitehall in Chicago, the Mandarin Oriental in Washington DC, and the Hotel Del Coronado in San Diego (which the Grand Floridian was modeled on) are amongst the American hotels featured in this collection.
+The Fairmont in San Francisco, the Whitehall in Chicago, the Mandarin Oriental in Washington DC, and the Hotel Del Coronado in San Diego (which the Grand Floridian was modeled on) are amongst the American hotels featured in this collection.

 3) The Adventurer Collection